hollisma/Synosaurus/README.md

 Synthesaurus lets you upgrade your writing by synthesizing it with a thesaurus and creating more powerful words.
 To use it, enter some text in the text box and click on any of the bold words that you want to change.
 Find a synonym that better suits your text, then choose it to replace your original word.

 # How to Install
-This app is running at [synthesaurus.surge.sh], but if you want to run it locally, here's what to do:
+This app is running at [synthesaurus.surge.sh](https://synthesaurus.surge.sh/ "Synthesaurus"), but if you want to run it locally, here's what to do:

 First, clone the repo and run 'npm install' to install the dependencies.
 Then run 'npm run build' to create a dist folder.
 To run locally, run 'npm start'.
 To get it hosted with Surge, install surge and run 'surge', then authenticate yourself, choose the dist folder, then type in a url.